angelmanulid/units_converter/README.md

 # Units Converter

-A java desktop application that performs conversion of units of Lenght, Volume, Pressure, and Flowrate.
+A java desktop application that performs conversion of units of Length, Volume, Pressure, and Flowrate.

 # What I Learned
 - Switch statements